turingschool/front-end-curriculum/lessons/module-3/unit-testing-react.md

 ---

-## Unit testing
+## Unit Testing React Components

 **Golden Rule**: No copy and pasting.
 Part of the point of this exercise is to build up some muscle memory.

+When testing React apps, or really when testing any kind of application, most of the tests your write will be *unit tests*.
+Unit tests make sure this small, isolated, parts (units) of our application behave as expected.
+The more we can write our code in a way that is testable at the unit level, the easier it will be to scale and extend our applications.

 ## A Bit Of Background

 [Create React App](https://github.com/facebookincubator/create-react-app) is a new, officially-supported way to easily create React apps.

+---
 From the Create-React-App Documentation:

-> If you’re getting started with React, use create-react-app to automate the build of your app.
+*If you’re getting started with React, use create-react-app to automate the build of your app.
 There is no configuration file, and react-scripts is the only extra build dependency in your package.json.
-Your environment will have everything you need to build a modern React app.
+Your environment will have everything you need to build a modern React app.*

+---

 **Stop and Read:**: [Create Apps with No Configuration](https://facebook.github.io/react/blog/2016/07/22/create-apps-with-no-configuration.html)